macgreene14/ReadMe-Generator/README.md

   ## Usage

-  Input the requested information into the command prompt to propagate the README.md template.
+  Input the requested information into the command prompt to populate the README.md template.

   ## License